shivambajaj5329/MindMap.ai-frontend/README.md

 ### Prerequisites

 - Node.js and npm installed on your local machine
-- Python3.12 for the backend (Checkout the backend repository)
+- Python3.9 for the backend (Checkout the backend repository here - https://github.com/shivambajaj5329/MindMap.ai-backend )

 ### Installation